Information for visiting supporters (2017/18)

 We have partnered with Seymour Hotels who are offering fantastic rates for visiting supporters for the 2017/18 season.
 Choose from either The Pomme d'Or Hotel (from £85 per room including breakfast), a superbly located 4 star hotel within walking distance of all the restaurants, bars and clubs that St Helier has to offer and just a 2 minute walk from Liberation Bus Station with regular services to Jersey's rugby ground.
 Alternatively The Merton Hotel (from £75 per room for B+B), a lively resort style 3 star hotel boasting a number of restaurants and bars within the hotel, a superb range of leisure facilities and walking distance to St Helier town centre.

-The club will be open on Friday evenings before all Saturday league games.
+The club will be open on Friday evenings before most Saturday league games.
 A good chance to meet some 'native' supporters, engage in some pre-match banter and have a 'recce' of the ground.
 The Barclays Pavilion will be open between 5.30 and 7.30pm, the 'Jersey Pride' ale will be tapped and Sean Dunne the Club Manager will be providing free nibbles.

 PRE-MATCH ON SATURDAY